koush/EFI-X99/README.md

 * [Samsung 850 EVO 1TB SSD](http://amzn.to/2h2yJuG) <sup>[5]</sup>

 #### Notes
 1. This motherboard is a little wonky, so while other Gigabyte or Asus X99 motherboards may work, my EFI repository may not work with it.
 Change at your own risk.
+See Graphics Card Notes below.
 2. If you get a different CPU, you MUST modify [this line](https://github.com/koush/EFI-X99/blob/master/CLOVER/kexts/Other/VoodooTSCSync.kext/Contents/Info.plist#L54) in your checkout with the correct IOCPUNumber value.
 Each CPU core has two hyper threading cores.
 Subtract 1 to get the max IOCPUNumber (zero indexed). _IOCPUNumber = (Number of CPU Cores * 2) - 1_.
 For example, the 6950X has 10 cores.
 So (10*2)-1=19, as shown in the link.
 3. Do not get any Pascal (1070, 1080, or Titan X) hardware.
 It is not supported on Mac yet.
 I recommend sticking with 970/980 NVidia hardware.
 You must install [NVidia Web Drivers](http://www.insanelymac.com/forum/topic/306535-nvidia-web-driver-updates-for-el-capitan-update-10242016/) after booting.
 That will get your graphics card drivers installed, and you won't be stuck in VESA graphics mode.
+Also, see Graphics Card Notes below.
 4. Any USB wifi will work.
 I chose this card because this is the the best/easiest way to get AirDrop working.
 Totally optional though.
 You don't have to get any wifi at all.
 5. Any SSD or HDD drive works.
 Not sure about the new M.2 drives yet though.